 Jobs will continue to go away.
 How can leaders be mindful of the impact business change has on the staff?
 How can you ‘onboard’ the skills required for today, not ten years ago?
 Click here to read more….

-Click the button below to save your seat to Lou's complimentary Virtually There session on April 24, 2018!
+Click here to save your seat to Lou's complimentary Virtually There session on April 24, 2018 (or to watch the recording if you missed the live event)!